Korean honorifics: Addressee honorification

 The setting, ages, occupations, and other factors contribute to the relations between speaker, addressee, and the referent within this system.
-Traditionally the Korean honorifics were based on hierarchical relation in society, such as rank in occupations, but this has changed over time to develop into a system based on politeness and closeness.
-Hierarchical based honorific endings are forgone with relationships such as one between older and younger sibling in which the younger sibling uses the -어/-아 endings in place of -어요/-아요 without change in respect, instead, exhibiting closeness in the relationship.
-Furthermore, the use of jondaen mal (존댓말)—or honorific language—towards someone who is perceived as close can be perceived as socially awkward or emotionally distant (or in other contexts, playful or sarcastic); whereas, the use of pan mal (반말)—or crude language—towards one who is a stranger or acquaintance would be perceived as rude.
+Traditionally, Korean honorifics were based on hierarchical relation in society, such as rank in occupations, but this has changed over time to develop into a system based on politeness and closeness.
+Hierarchy-based honorific endings are forgone with relationships such as one between older and younger sibling in which the younger sibling uses the endings in place of without change in respect, instead exhibiting closeness in the relationship.
+Furthermore, the use of —or honorific language—towards someone who is perceived as close can be perceived as socially awkward or emotionally distant (or in other contexts, playful or sarcastic); whereas, the use of —or crude language—towards one who is a stranger or acquaintance would be perceived as rude.